 It is one thing to appear in the test and take the exam.
 But the preparation for it is a completely different thing.
 It requires complete devotion and concentration on the candidate’s behalf to prepare themselves for the UPSC or IAS exams, especially if they want to get a higher rank.
 But it is easier said than done.

 To help you out, there are numerous coaching centers spread across the country, which will systematically guide you through the preparatory process.
-Many candidates are nowadays choosing the e-learning portals and educational applications over the traditional tutors for their guidance.
+Many candidates are nowadays choosing the e-learning portals like Seb Academy, Udemy, Byju’s, Khan Academy, etc over their traditional tutors for guidance.
 But are they really useful?
 Let’s find out.

 1) You find exactly what you want